labgrid-project/labgrid/doc/development.rst

 Developer's Certificate of Origin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Labgrid uses the `Developer's Certificate of Origin 1.1
+labgrid uses the `Developer's Certificate of Origin 1.1
 <https://developercertificate.org/>`_ with the same `process
 <https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin>`_
 as used for the Linux kernel: